-In an Amended Complaint filed late June 15, 2011, the Federal Highway Administration (FHWA) was added to the case against the US Forest Service for failing to protect the Northwest Scenic Byway and Wild & Scenic Clearwater/Lochsa Rivers of north central Idaho from degradation by “mega-loads” bound for the Alberta Tar Sands in Canada.
+June 15, 2011 — In an Amended Complaint, the Federal Highway Administration (FHWA) was added to the case against the US Forest Service for failing to protect the Northwest Scenic Byway and Wild & Scenic Clearwater/Lochsa Rivers of north central Idaho from degradation by “mega-loads” bound for the Alberta Tar Sands in Canada.

 FHWA violated its responsibilities by refusing to enforce transportation laws, the Corridor Management Plan, and the terms of the Highway Easement Deed to prevent the expansion of the easement.
 The United States Forest Service violated its duty to protect the Wild and Scenic qualities of the gorgeous river corridors by approving unnecessary tree trimming in the Clearwater National Forest.

 The Middle Fork Clearwater/Lochsa Rivers were among our country’s first rivers to be designated Wild & Scenic by Congress which later led to FHWA designating Highway 12 a scenic byway and All-American Road.

 This case challenges the U.S. Forest Service’s violation of its duties to preserve and protect the Lochsa and Clearwater Wild and Scenic River corridor and the Clearwater National Forest from the oil industry’s “mega-loads” of industrial equipment.
 The Idaho Transportation Department has given Exxon Mobil permits to haul over 200 massive loads of industrial equipment bound for the Alberta Tar Sands through areas that the Forest Service is bound to protect.